d-carrigg/BinWips/ReadMe.md

 1. See the [TODO List](#todo-list) for a list of features that are not yet implemented
 2. You should be aware of any security risks for the .NET Framework version you target
-3. Assemblies are not signed so they are not tamper proof
+3. Assemblies are not signed, so they are not tamper-proof

 ## Inspiration and References

 The following links either provided inspiration for this module or were used as references when building it.

 - <https://gallery.technet.microsoft.com/scriptcenter/PS2EXE-GUI-Convert-e7cb69d5>
 - <https://stackoverflow.com/questions/15414678/how-to-decode-a-base64-string>